alazaroc/blog-web-code/_posts/en/2025-03-26-introduction-to-amazon-bedrock-and-its-foundational-models.md

 These models can be used as-is or customized for specific needs, allowing them to be tailored to different use cases without incurring the costs and complexity of developing a proprietary model.

-> The availability of models and features in Amazon Bedrock varies by region, so it is important to check which options are enabled in your area before designing a solution.
+> The availability of models and features in Amazon Bedrock varies by region, so it is important to check which options are available in your area before designing a solution.
 {: .prompt-warning }

 ### 3.1.
 Available Providers